-\end{theorem} The proof of Theorem~\ref{THEOREM:RAC JNN ACHIEVABILITY} is provided in Section~\ref{sec:rac jnn proof}, which combines the proof technique for Gaussian RAC in~\cite{yavas2021gaussianmac} and mismatched P2P channel in~\cite{scarlett2017mismatch}.
-Theorem~\ref{THEOREM:RAC JNN ACHIEVABILITY} lower bounds the second-order achievable rate of an additive non-Gaussian noise RAC using a JNN decoder.
-Our result holds for \emph{arbitrary} additive noise satisfying mild conditions in~\eqref{eq:noise statics} and better suits the need of practical communications systems.
-When specialized to the Gaussian noise, we have $\xi=3$, and Theorem~\ref{THEOREM:RAC JNN ACHIEVABILITY} implies that the coding scheme in Def.~\ref{def:RAC JNN coding shceme} achieves the same second-order rate as~\cite[Theorems 4]{yavas2021gaussianmac}.
+\end{theorem} The proof of Theorem~\ref{THEOREM:RAC JNN ACHIEVABILITY} is provided in Section~\ref{sec:rac jnn proof}, which combines the proof techniques for Gaussian RAC in~\cite{yavas2021gaussianmac} and mismatched P2P channel in~\cite{scarlett2017mismatch}.
+Theorem~\ref{THEOREM:RAC JNN ACHIEVABILITY} lower bounds the second-order achievable rate of a mismatched RAC using a JNN decoder.
+Our result holds for \emph{arbitrary} additive noise satisfying moment constraints~\eqref{eq:noise statics} and better suits the needs of practical communications systems.
+When specialized to the Gaussian noise, we have $\xi=3$, and Theorem~\ref{THEOREM:RAC JNN ACHIEVABILITY} implies that the coding scheme in Def.~\ref{def:RAC JNN coding scheme} achieves the same second-order rate as the matched case~\cite[Theorems 4]{yavas2021gaussianmac}.
 Note that we do not consider the case with $k=0$ as in~\cite{yavas2021gaussianmac} because it is the case when there is no active user in the current time epoch, and it affects neither the achievability results nor the comparison between JNN and SIC decoding.